 Dope.
 So what creatives working in skating inspire you?

-manages to be both an amazing filmer and the most talented skateboarder on Earth.
+manages to be both a VX visionary and one of the most talented skateboarders on the planet.

 and Theories Of Atlantis